Lakshitha747/Todo/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed on your machine:

 * **Docker:** The platform for building, shipping, and running containerized applications.
 * **Docker Compose:** A tool for defining and running multi-container Docker applications.

----

-## Project Structure

-├── Backend
-│   └── Todo
-│       └── Todo.API
-│           └── Dockerfile  <-- Dockerfile for the backend
-│
-├── Frontend
-│   └── to-do
-│       └── Dockerfile  <-- Dockerfile for the frontend
-│
-└── docker-compose.yml  <-- Docker compose file

 ---